udexon/EMYL/Phos_Examples.md

 Although many tutorials and reference materials for Forth exist, they are perhaps too focused on stack machine that programmers of modern programming language find them difficult to grasp.
 As such, this project is created specifically to introduce stack machine programming from the perspectives of modern programming languages to a wider audience, from six years olds to sixty years olds, quite literally, as we believe the Reverse Polish Notation that forms the foundation of Forth and Phos, is such a wonderful and elegant syntax that can serve as the unifying script to bridge programming languages as well as mathematics.

-#### Phos JavaScript
+#### Phos Smashlet in JavaScript

 This tutorial is written for both beginners as well as experts in mind.
 Such a combination is rather rare and is perhaps a proof of the elegance of the stack machine architecture as well as the Reverse Polish Notation.
-Beginners may skip sections marked with "EXPERTS".
+Beginners may skip sections marked with "EXPERT".

 1. Open http://phos.epizy.com/smashlet/?i=1 using a desktop browser.